LibraryCarpentry/librarycarpentry.github.io/pages/memberorgs.md

 permalink: "/memberorgs/"
 ---

-A Member Organisation is an organisation that has made a committment to the growth and spread of The Carpentries and building capacity for training at their local organisation.
+A Member Organisation is an organisation that has made a financial committment to the growth and sustainability of The Carpentries and is building local capacity for training.
 See more on [becoming a Member Organisation](../membership/).

 ### Platinum Member Organisations